FongX777/hahow-heroes-api/README.md

 npm start
 ```

-or if you have installed the docker:
+or if you have installed the docker, just run:

 ```shell
 make dev